-A term often used in the cannabis consumer marketplace to describe a cannabis product with uplifting, cerebral, and energetic effects, though as research evolves, we’re learning the reason we feel effects is actually much more complex than Sativa vs. Indica.
-Sativa cultivars feature long, thin fan leaves and tend to have long flowering times.
+A term often used in the cannabis consumer marketplace to describe a cannabis product with uplifting, cerebral, and energetic effects.
+Though as research evolves, it's become clear that cannabis effects are more complex than sativa vs. indica, with the former offering a more energizing experience and the latter providing more relaxation.
+Cannabis sativa cultivars feature long, thin fan leaves and tend to have long flowering times.
+The slender sativa leaf can have as many as 13 fingers.
 Sativas flourish in warmer climates and can naturally grow up to 12 feet tall in a season.

-“Are Sativas really as uplifting as people say?”
+Is this sativa oil really as uplifting as people say?

 Lamarck primarily based his C. indica classification on physical differences from Linnaeus's C. sativa plant, including narrow, dark green leaves and denser branching.
 He also noted that C. indica was a more potent inebriant than C. sativa, marking the earliest instance of relating the plant's effects to its type.

-The shift from the Linnaeus' C. sativa and Lamarck's C. indica to our current definition of Sativa and Indica came in 1974 when American biologist Richard Evans Schultes applied the term C. indica to cannabis plants in Afghanistan.
-Schultes' C. indica classification ended up having a huge impact on the development of our modern-day Indica/Sativa taxonomy, tying the “Indica” variety to a distinct geographic origin.
-This would later be emulated by Loran C. Anderson, who designated Afghani plants as C. indica and Indian plants as C. sativa.
+The shift from the Linnaeus' C. sativa and Lamarck's C. indica to our current definition of sativa and indica came in 1974 when American biologist Richard Evans Schultes applied the term C. indica to cannabis plants in Afghanistan.
+Schultes' C. indica classification ended up having a huge impact on the development of our modern-day indica/sativa taxonomy, tying the indica variety to a distinct geographic origin.
+This would later be emulated by Loran C. Anderson, who designated Afghan plants as C. indica and Indian plants as C. sativa.

-Within the cannabis community, Sativa plants are often characterized as having uplifting effects that produce a head high, while Indicas are thought to be sedative and typically lead to an intense body high.
+Within the cannabis community, the cannabis sativa plant is often characterized as having uplifting effects that produce a head high, while indicas are thought to be sedative and typically lead to an intense body high.
 Dr. Ethan Russo, a psychopharmacology researcher and board-certified neurologist on the forefront of cannabinoid research, explained in an interview published in the peer-reviewed journal “Cannabis and Cannabinoid Research,” that “the sativa/indica distinction as commonly applied in the lay literature is total nonsense and an exercise in futility.”
 In reality, the effects of cannabis are based on the unique chemical profiles of each variety, rather than a genetic lineage.

-Furthermore, cannabis effects have more to do with the makeup of a user's individual endocannabinoid system than it does a plant's genetic lineage.
+Furthermore, cannabis effects have more to do with the makeup of a user's individual endocannabinoid system than a plant's genetic lineage.
 Individuals may have different experiences based on the way their endocannabinoid system interacts with a given profile of cannabinoids.
-One user may report feeling sedation and relaxation from a plant of Sativa lineage while another will report an uplifting effect from the same plant.
+One user may report feeling sedation and relaxation from a plant of sativa lineage while another will report an uplifting effect from the same plant.

 Research has not yet caught up to the wealth of cannabis varieties in circulation today.
 Terpene and cannabinoid profiles are becoming more prominent in product marketing as the average cannabis consumer becomes more educated about the complex nature of the cannabis plant — and more sophisticated in their purchasing choices as a result.

 As Dr. Ethan Russo explains, predicting the effects of a cannabis cultivar requires us to “quantify the biochemical components of a given Cannabis strain and correlate these with the observed effects in real patients.”
-If a cultivar delivers Sativa-like effects, it will have more to do with terpenoid content than plant structure or possibly cannabinoid content.
-For example, cultivars high in limonene, whether Sativa or Indica, are very likely to facilitate an uplifted mood.
+If a cultivar delivers sativa-like effects, it will have more to do with terpene content than plant structure or possibly cannabinoid content.
+For example, cultivars high in limonene, whether sativa or indica, are very likely to facilitate an uplifted mood.